Table of Contents

 If you hadn't already realized it, the suqahs that dot the surrounding land aren't there for scenery.
 You're going to have to literally knock their teeth out for this potion, preferably with more than just your fists.
 There are several ways to figuratively punch their daylights out, but first, you have to locate them again.
 Head back towards the Oneiromancer, but stop once you reach the bridges.
 This is the prime spot to get yourself a Suqah tooth.
 The suqahs here do not use magic attacks of any sort, but I wouldn't underestimate their ability to cut you open with those blades they're brandishing.
 If you plan to face them toe to claw, runite armor or better is suggested.
 For food, lobsters or higher are a good idea to have with you.

 Kill them until one of them drops a Suqah Tooth.
 If they happen to drop any hides, be sure to pick them up - these will be helpful later in the quest.
-The suqahs also drop unidentified herbs that are either guam leaf or marrentill, the two herbs you need for this potion.
+The suqahs also drop grimy guam and marrentill, the two herbs you need for this potion.
 Use a pestle and mortar on the suqah tooth.
 Then fill the empty vial that you received from Baba Yaga up with water.
 There is a sink in a residence to the west of the bank in town that you can use for that purpose.
 After the vial is filled with water, use a guam and a marrentill herb on vial of water.
 The order that you add the two herbs in doesn't matter.
 Once the herbs are in, use the ground tooth on the vial and you'll have a potion of waking sleep.

 You'll need to take this potion to the Oneiromancer.
 She'll take it from you for safe keeping and tell you that you need a Lunar staff, and some Lunar clothes afterwards.